sikachu/scout_apm-sampling/README.md

 * 0.75: captures 75% of the requests
 * 1: captures all requests

-### Using an environment variable

-You can set a sampling rate using `SCOUT_APM_SAMPLING_RATE` environment variable.
-This value will be used as the default sampling rate in your application.

-    export SCOUT_APM_SAMPLING_RATE=0.01 # Sample only 1% of the requests

 By default, this gem sets `SCOUT_APM_SAMPLING_RATE` to `1` to capture all of the requests.

-### Inside your controller or job

-In case you want to sample a particular endpoint or jobs with a different rate than the default rate from the envinronment variable, you can call `set_scout_apm_sample_rate` in your controller or job:

-#### Inside a controller

-    class UsersController < ApplicationController
-      # Applying sample rate to the whole controller
-      set_scout_apm_sample_rate 0.75

-      # Applying sample rate to specific action
-      set_scout_apm_sample_rate 0.1, only: :show
-      set_scout_apm_sample_rate 1, only: [:create, :destroy]

-#### Inside a job

-    class UserCreationJob < ApplicationJob
-      set_scout_apm_sample_rate 0.5

 ## Development